adracea/hugo-theme-hello-friend-ng/exampleSite/content/posts/creating-a-new-theme.md

 That wasn't very nice, was it?

-The "new" command uses an archetype to create the post file.
+The "new" command uses an archetype to create the log file.
 Hugo created an empty default archetype file, but that causes an error when there's a theme.
-For me, the workaround was to create an archetypes file specifically for the post type.
+For me, the workaround was to create an archetypes file specifically for the log type.

 ```
-$ vi themes/zafta/archetypes/post.md
+$ vi themes/zafta/archetypes/log.md
 +++
 Description = ""
 Tags = []